open-telemetry/oteps/text/trace/0107-sampling-priority.md

-   Coordination of sampling algorithms across multiple apps not always possible: for example existing components in a system use vendor-specific tracing tool (pre-OpenTelemetry and update is hard to justify) while there is a desire to use OpenTelemtery for new components.
+   Coordination of sampling algorithms across multiple apps not always possible: for example existing components in a system use vendor-specific tracing tool (pre-OpenTelemetry and update is hard to justify) while there is a desire to use OpenTelemetry for new components.

 2. Sampling flag propagated from the head component/app is used by downstream apps to sample in a given trace.